afair/girders.org/_posts/2018-07-28-php-guide-to-http-api-requests.md

     $headers[] = "Cookie: apikey=$apikey";

+Encoding of cookie strings is not well defined.
+Use the values returned previously from the remote server if available as they are in the format (url-encoded, Base64, etc) and character set expected to receive.
+Simple ASCII strings like the apikey example should work as expected.

 ### User-Agent

 We should identify what service is making the request -- our program and version.